rueckstiess/mongo-pyload/README.md

 # mongo-pyload

-This script bulk inserts empty documents into MongoDB to test the concurrency limits of MongoDB.
+This script bulk inserts empty documents into MongoDB to test its concurrency limits.

 ### Usage and Options